HasanQarmash/Design_Pattern/README.md

 ```
  new House(4, 2, "Gable", true, false);
  This constructer is not clear if I want to modify it I cannot do so easily because I do not understand what these values ​​return to such as 2 and 4, but when I used builder  I became able to understand what these values ​​return to because I entered them via set/get methods
+ ### another problem
+   When constructing complex objects that require step-by-step initialization of many fields and nested objects, the initialization code often becomes cumbersome and difficult to manage.
+There are two common approaches to handle this:

+1. Subclass Proliferation: Creating numerous subclasses to represent different combinations of parameters.
+This leads to:

+ * A large number of subclasses.
+ * Difficulty in maintaining and extending the class hierarchy.
+2. Monstrous Constructor: Using a single, giant constructor in the base class with all possible parameters.
+This results in:

+ * Constructor calls becoming unwieldy and hard to read.
+ * Most parameters being unused in many cases, making the code less clean and maintainable.
+These approaches can lead to significant issues in terms of code readability, maintainability, and scalability.

  # Structural Patterns